-As described in Note 2, the Company accrues the full amount of the future stockholder servicing fees payable to the Dealer Manager for Class T, Class S, and Class D shares up to the 8.75% limit at the time such shares are sold.
-The Dealer Manager has entered into agreements with the selected dealers distributing the Company's shares in the Company's public offerings, which provide, among other things, for the re-allowance of the full amount of the selling commissions and dealer manager fee and all or a portion of the stockholder servicing fees received by the Dealer Manager to such selected dealers.
+The Company accrues the full amount of the future stockholder servicing fees payable to the Dealer Manager for Class T shares, Class S shares, and Class D shares up to the 8.75% limit at the time such shares are sold.
+The Dealer Manager has entered into agreements with the participating broker dealers distributing the Company's shares in the public offerings, which provide, among other things, for the re-allowance of the full amount of the selling commissions and dealer manager fees and all or a portion of the stockholder servicing fees received by the Dealer Manager to such participating broker dealers.